Setting goals can be an excellent way to help you on your path to healing from traumatic events....

 Physical trauma often accompanies emotional abuse.
 Techniques like Eye Movement Desensitization and Reprocessing (EMDR) and somatic experiencing (SE) are effective in addressing and healing physical manifestations of trauma.

-These therapies help release stored trauma from the body, allowing for a more comprehensive recovery.
+These therapies help release stored trauma from the body and reprocess traumatic memories, allowing for a more comprehensive recovery.

 Rebuilding Self-Esteem and Self-Worth